Side-by-side

 A surprising amount of enterprise software is still native: the WinForms CRM the call centre uses, the WPF order-entry tool on the trading desk, the Java Swing claims-management app in the back office, the Electron-packaged installer that runs before any web UI loads, the SAP GUI for Windows client most ERP shops still depend on.
 Playwright is a browser automation framework; the moment the SUT is not a browser tab, there is no protocol surface for Playwright to attach to at all.
 Separate tools exist for desktop automation — WinAppDriver, Microsoft UI Automation, AutoIt, Sikuli, FlaUI — but they are not Playwright, do not share its API, and do not share its test runner.
 A team standardised on Playwright now maintains a second automation stack for every desktop SUT in the estate.
 AIVA controls the OS from outside the browser process and treats a Win32 window, a WPF window, and a browser tab uniformly — every desktop UI is just more pixels and OS-level input events.

-How do you keep the same screenshot + same parsing logic returning the same result on every execution?
+Reproducibility: how do you guarantee that the same input data + the same processing logic returns the same result on every execution?

 Deterministic pipelines have this for free: identical input, identical output, every run, forever.
 LLM-driven steps surrender it — output drifts with temperature, with model version, and with silent provider-side behaviour changes between releases.
 A CI run that was green yesterday can fail today on byte-identical inputs.
 What anchors the suite to a stable verdict over time?